doniastan/tracking.exposed/content/about.md

 Few organizations helped us in the last years, we produced probably [much more](https://facebook.tracking.exposed/analysis-and-publication) than what we were cover to do, we hope you enjoy it!

-## In 2019 we been sponsored by:
+## In 2019 we have been sponsored by:

 <div class="card-group">
   {{< sponsor
       title="European Research Council"
-      text="ALEX is the name of the academic project sponsored, and is host in the University of Amsterdam" subtitle="Our goal is to stabilize the analysis, offer a product for researchers and skilled users, the privacy preserving access logic to the database." link="https://erc.europa.eu/news/erc-proof-concept-grant-examples-research-projects-2-round"
+      text="ALEX is the name of the academic project sponsored, and it is hosted in the University of Amsterdam" subtitle="Our goal is to stabilize the analysis, to offer a product for researchers and skilled users, the privacy preserving access logic to the database." link="https://erc.europa.eu/news/erc-proof-concept-grant-examples-research-projects-2-round"
       linked="The official announcement"
       picture="/images/sponsors/ERC-bianco.jpg" >}}